-Today started out with us waking up in a new hostel in the Sacred Valley.
-We had a lovely breakfast that consisted of eggs, cereal and some fruit (my room woke up a tad bit late so we kinda had to stuff our faces, oops).
-After breakfast was over we headed out to the bus.
-As usual the ride was extremely bumpy, but that’s Peru for you.
+Today started with us waking up in a new hostel in the Sacred Valley.
+We had a lovely breakfast that consisted of eggs, cereal and some fruit (my room woke up a tad bit late, so we kinda had to stuff our faces, oops).
+After breakfast was over, we headed out to the bus.
+As usual, the ride was extremely bumpy, but that’s Peru for you.

-Today’s plan was to go to an elementary school and help out with the kids and do some manual labor.
+Today planned to go to an elementary school and help out with the kids and do some manual labor.
 On our way there we picked up Meca.
 Meca works with MySmallHelp and would be helping us out.
-When we arrived at the school we met with its director, Nora.
-She explained to us that some of the Lifeworks team would be digging a ditch so her students could plant plants and some of the others would go do some physical education classes with the kids.
+When we arrived at the school, we met with its director, Nora.
+She explained to us that some of the Lifeworks team would be digging a ditch so her students could plant plants and some of the others would do some physical education classes with the kids.
 You are probably thinking “oh digging a ditch, that sounds so easy.”
 No, you are wrong.
 This was by far the hardest physical work we’ve done yet.
-When we started out digging the ditch it was really hard because we were all kinda doing our own thing not really worrying about what other people were doing, but by the end we were all working together as team which made it a lot easier and a lot more fun.
-In all we probably spent about three and a half hours perfecting our ditch.
+When we started out digging the ditch, it was really hard because we were all kinda doing our own thing not worrying about what other people were doing, but by the end, we were all working together as a team which made it a lot easier and a lot more fun.
+In all, we probably spent about three and a half hours perfecting our ditch.

 Something pretty cool happened today.
 Probably around 11ish, the kids at the school had recess.
 We had the option to play with them, but we decided to continue working because we were just really determined to finish the ditch.
 Some of the kids saw this, and they decided on their own to come over and help us.
 This was an amazing moment for me because by us doing a good thing it made others do a good thing.
 These kids stayed and helped us until we left and it was really fun working with them.